DISCOVER WHO YOU ARE AND CREATE A LIFE OF MEANING

 I see existential conflicts as being the deep roots of many psychological issues, such as depression and anxiety.
 What does that mean?
 Life can be hard: we experience uncertainty, loss, responsibility, and many of our greatest challenges we must face alone.
 This is a universal struggle, and it often shows up in our moods, relationships, and engagement in life.

 The goal in existential therapy is to reconnect with your authentic self, and create a life that holds meaning for you.

 Trauma has a tendency to impact one’s sense of self, others, and the world, often with devastating and long-lasting effects.
 Through processing of the trauma and finding meaning within it, I can help you reclaim your life, giving you back the power and freedom that may have been taken from you.

 I have doctoral-level training in trauma counselling for male survivors of sexual abuse and am a registered Crime Victim Assistance Program counsellor in BC.

 I am currently offering individual therapy sessions that range from 60-90 minutes, depending on your needs and preferences.
 Ideally, therapy works well when attending weekly, as it keeps up the momentum and helps you remain focussed on your goals.
 However, we do not live in an ideal world; thus, frequency of sessions is flexible.

 I am not currently offering group therapy, but plan to organize a process group focussed on interpersonal dynamics in the future.
 If interested, please contact me for details.

 You are worth investing in!

-As the fit between client and counsellor is so important, I invite potential new clients to come in for a FREE initial session to explore whether I'm a good match for you and your needs.
+As the fit between client and counsellor is so important, I invite potential new clients to contact me for a free 30-minute consult to explore whether I'm a good match for you and your needs.